 The elevation of the Rhineland in particular to political significance by Cold War politics was perhaps in hindsight, almost inevitable.
 Even before the Second World War, the area’s urban population and economy dominated German national culture to an extent only matched perhaps by the far larger Prussian heartlands to the east, and with the gradual but complete destruction of Prussia as a regional identity and the considerable shrinking of Germany’s borders post 1945, it was only rivalled by the far smaller districts around major cities such as Frankfurt, Hamburg and Munich, not to mention the now divided and occupied Berlin.
 However, this political significance was no accident, and a very specific product of the meeting of Allied policies of Denazification and the removal of any German resurgence and the distrust of the early Cold War.
 The structure of the Federal Republic, which was designed to discourage and prevent the political putsches and paramilitary activity that destroyed the Weimar Republic of the recent past, relied on geographic distribution as much as democratic principles.
 The placement of the national courts in Karlsruhe and the German National bank in Frankfurt necessitated the need for a national capital elsewhere, to combat the risk of a military coup, something that with its relative obscurity, Bonn easily provided.

-Finally, yet not unimportantly, situated to the very west of the newly founded West German Republic, which directly bordered on Stalin’s Eastern Europe to the East, it is not hard to see the attractiveness of the Rhineland as the political centre of the new Germany.
+Finally, yet not unimportantly, situated to the very west of the newly founded Federal Republic, which directly bordered on the German Democratic Republic and with it, the Warsaw Pact to the East, it is not hard to see the attractiveness of the Rhineland as the political centre of the new Germany.
 Despite the economic and political advantages of the Rhineland it’s military significance, once fixed on the proximity to France, now looked eastward, and the military and civilian elites in Bonn knew this as much as NATO planners over the border in the low countries.
-If there was ever to be an armed confrontation between East and West in Europe, it would likely have been decided on the fields of the Rhineland.
+If there was ever to be an armed confrontation between East and West in Europe, it would likely have been decided on the fields to the immediate east of the Rhineland.